Q. I received a call from the hospital after my accident telling me to come in for a follow-up appointment. Is this legit?

-We told our clients to immediately stop treating at the medical clinic and we gave them the name of a well-known orthopedic surgeon.
+We told our clients to immediately stop treatment at the medical clinic, and we gave them the name of a well-known orthopedic surgeon.
 Within a few months, we received a letter from State Farm Insurance SIU (Special Investigations Unit) stating that the medical clinic was being investigated for fraud.

 Fortunately, they only had a few visits at the medical clinic and switched to a legitimate orthopedic surgeon.
 Both cases were settled for the entire $100,000 insurance policy.

 The answer is simple, money!
 The ambulance and emergency room people who sell your information do it to make extra money.
 The runner who sells your information to the doctor and accident lawyer makes a lot of money.
 Runners typically sell your information to the doctor for $1,500 and to the accident lawyer for $1,500 for a total of $3,000!

 The doctor buys your information so he or she can give you all kinds of useless medical treatment and x-rays, giving you unneeded harmful radiation, just so they can bill your insurance company for a lot of money.